panickspa/SimilarityPlugin/README.md

 ## How to use plugin

-You can choose the layer on Select Layer 1 combo box and Select Layer 2 combo box in input section.
+You can choose the layer on Select Layer 1 combo box and Select Layer 2 combo box in input section (Layer inputation only support vector data type).
 Method can be chosen in method combo box.
 If you choose Wilkerstat Method, merge center check box will activated.
 If merge center checked, the calculation process will translate geometry to the center of matching geometry.

 ![InputSection](https://git.stis.ac.id/pandu1881/similarity-plugin/-/wikis/uploads/3469def04e15cc35cfa2d4b5c3b38ef5/InputSection.png)